 It’s a quick mention, but always an honor to be included in such a popular publication.
 In this design tip, HGTV asks Heather her thoughts on prioritizing a patio in terms of focus and materials.

 Read more: hgtv.com

 It’s true, every year our team gets bigger and better.
 And so it is again – we’re looking for talented (and fun) people to make a Blade of Grass even more amazing.
 If you’re an experienced account or project manager, fine gardener, mason, crew leader, irrigation technician, or just have a passion for landscape design, check out our latest job postings.
-We offer excellent compensation, an extensive benefits package, and a baseline of respect and professionalism.
 If you’re ready to make a great career move, apply today or call us to learn more.